Spirit of Britain ferry

 Car decks

-Follows a list of car decks-related safety procedures:
+Follows a list of car deck-related safety procedures:

-• Disabled passengers or those requiring specific assistance should visit the ship's Information Desk (open 24-hours).
+• Disabled passengers or those requiring specific assistance should visit the ship's Information Desk (open 24 hours).

-• Apply handbrake and place the vehicle in park or 1st gear position.
-Switch off the ignition, alarm, electrical equipment, headlights.
+• Apply the handbrake and place the vehicle in park or first gear.
+Switch off the ignition, alarm, electrical equipment, and headlights.
 Gas cylinders, if any, must be switched off.
 Lock the vehicle.

-• From your vehicle take only valuables and essential hand baggage.
+• Take only valuables and essential hand baggage when leaving the vehicle.

 • Make a note of your vehicle's location and garage deck number/stairway before leaving the car deck.